JuliaKramek/flights-elt-medallion-pipeline/README.md

 # flights-elt-medallion-pipeline

 ELT pipeline implementing Medallion Architecture (Bronze, Silver, Gold) to process airline transaction data and identify the most frequently used airlines based on transaction counts.
-The pipeline is orchestrated using a Python entrypoint and declarative SQL transformations.
+The pipeline is orchestrated using a Python entrypoint, declarative SQL transformations, and Apache Spark as a scalable processing engine.

 ---